univention/scim-services/docs/architecture/milestone3.md

     - Delay is the write performance of MS2 (in the respective direction) plus the delay of the Provisioning stack.
     - The delay of the Provisioning stack from SCIM to UDM is lower (single digit ms) than from UDM to SCIM, because SCIM events do not need to be processed by the UDM Transformer.

 ## Concurrent write conflict resolution using attribute-level comparisons

+There are situations in which the same object is changed "simultaneously" by a UDM and a SCIM client.
+"Simultaneous" in this context means that both objects are changed, before they are synchronized.

+Example: The object "A" exists in UDM and SCIM.
+When it is changed in the UDM DB, an event is sent, so the modification is also applied to "A" in the SCIM DB.
+But before that happens, the object "A" is changed in the SCIM DB by a SCIM client.

+If we'd decided on an object level which change to accept, we'd lose one change.
+In the above example we'd lose the UDM change, because we'd keep the newer SCIM object.

+### Simultaneous updates

+Although we don't have versioned attributes, we can still do a finer-grained synchronization:
+UDM and SCIM change events contain the previous ("old") and the "new" state of an object, including the attributes.
+We can calculate the "difference": The attributes that changed in the source object (in the example UDM).
+Then we overwrite only those changed attributes on the target object (in the example SCIM).

+This "delta" synchronization mode handles all update situations safely except for one:
+The same attribute was changed on the same object "simultaneously" in UDM and SCIM.

+- Very unlikely, because most attributes are written by only one application, and that application won't use both interfaces (SCIM and UDM).
+- The situation won't be detected.
+  An automatic conflict resolution is not possible.
+  The value from the last or slowest object to synchronize will overwrite the other.

+#### Handling multi-value fields

+Multi-value fields (attributes where the value is a list of values) must be handled by applying changes, instead of overwriting the whole attribute.

+That means, that an update of a multi-value field is done in two steps:

+1. Removing items from the list on the target attribute that were removed from the "old" attribute (compared to "new").
+2. Adding items to the list on the target attribute that were added to the "new" attribute (compared to "old").

+### Simultaneous creations

+If we want, the "delta" synchronization mode can handle the following situation automatically.
+But maybe we want to interpret the situation as a conflict the operator has to handle.
+**→ Needs discussion.**

+Two objects with the same values in attributes with uniqueness constraints can be created "simultaneously" by SCIM and UDM, e.g. a user or a group with the same name.
+(The same UUID is statistically improbable.)

+- Very unlikely, because the provisioning of users and groups usually follows the organizational requirements of the customer, with only one "input channel" for identities (UCS@school import, AD Connector, interactively).
+  Event when multiple channel are used, the user sets usually don't overlap (e.g. teachers come from the AD, students come from a UCS@school import).
+- It is more likely to happen for groups than for users.
+- When a "simultaneous" creation happens, it can be detected.
+  An automatic conflict resolution is possible, but may not be desirable.
+  My proposal (see "Sequence diagram: UDM 2 SCIM Consumer") is an "optimistic" resolution:
+  When the synchronization code detects an existing object, it updates it.
+  Reasoning: Using the same identifier (name) for an object usually means it's the same object.
+- There is a corner case that cannot (and IMHO should not) be solved automatically:
+  Objects with multiple uniqueness constraints (e.g. `username` and `mailPrimaryAddress`) with differing values.
+  Reasoning: This is a clear indicator of an organizational error (e.g. parallel imports with different configurations).

+## Concurrent write conflict resolution using attribute-level comparisons